AC Hotel/Residence Inn Charlotte City Center: Planning and construction

-210 Trade began construction in 2007 on a planned residential tower atop the Queen City Quarter mixed used development.
-Once completed, 210 Trade would have had 52 floors and became the tallest residential building in Charlotte, surpassing The Vue, as well as the second-tallest building in Charlotte by total floor count, after the Bank of America Corporate Center.
+The building was initially planned to be a residential tower known as 210 Trade, which began construction in 2007.
+Once completed, 210 Trade would have had 52 floors and become the tallest residential building in Charlotte, surpassing The Vue, as well as the second-tallest building in Charlotte by total floor count, after the Bank of America Corporate Center.
 Construction stalled during the 2008 financial crisis and the building sat unfinished until 2016.